 The path to the parameter files for the hadron and τ decays, with default Decaydata/.
-It is important to note that the path is supposed to start in the SHERPA Run directory.
-Moreover, it has to end with a slash, "/".
+It is important to note that the path has to be given relative to your current working directory and end with a slash, "/".
+If it doesn't exist, the default Decaydata directory (prefix/share/SHERPA-MC/Decaydata) will be used.